VeroPolegre/Aether-E-Commerce_React_Project/README.md

 ## React Router Implementation:
 - **/home:** The app's main landing page.
-- **/login:** Page for user login.
+- **/login:** Page for user login and join.
-- **/register:** Page for user registration.
 - **/profile:** User profile page.
+- **/library:** [future roadmap]
+- **/community:** [future roadmap]

 ## Key Features:

 - **React Context for Efficient State Management:**
-  -  React Context to efficiently manage and share state across components without the need for prop drilling.
+  -  Used to efficiently manage and share state across components without the need for prop drilling.
 This facilitates a more streamlined and maintainable state management approach.

 - **SASS and Tailwind for Enhanced Styling and Design:**
   - SASS for a more structured and modular approach to styling, allowing for the creation of reusable styles.
 Additionally, leverages Tailwind CSS to expedite the styling process with utility-first classes.
 Tailwind provides a vast set of pre-defined styles, enabling rapid and consistent design implementation.